securesign/sigstore-ocp/README.md

 ### Installing from the Chart Repository

-Information on how to install Sigstore components on OpenShift can be found in the [quickstart quide](./quick-start-with-keycloak.md)
+For a quickstart on how to install Sigstore components on OpenShift refer to the [quickstart quide](./quick-start-with-keycloak.md)

 ## Scaffolding Chart